maksmarcinkiewicz/dare-drop-task/README.md

 - `GET /streamers/[streamerId]`: Returns data about a specific streamer.
 - `PUT /streamers/[streamerId]/vote`: Receives vote for a specific streamer and updates their current upvote/downvote count.

-## Code Structure

-The project is structured into two main directories:

-- `frontend`: Contains the frontend code built with React.js.
-- `server`: Contains the backend code built with Node.js and Express.js.

-Feel free to explore the codebase to understand the implementation details of each component and endpoint.